kennyfrc/cami.js/README.md

 ## Key Features:

 - No Build Step: Reduce complexity in your projects.
 Just import the module and start using it.
 - Reactive Web Components (Light DOM, Observables): Create interactive islands in web applications, and doesn't take over your frontend.
 Based on Web Standards.
 No Shadow DOM.
 Fine-grained reactivity with observables, computed properties, and effects.
-For deeply nested objects, you can use `setFields()` to update them.
+For deeply nested objects, you can use `update()` to update them.
 - Lit-HTML Templates: Declarative & powerful templates with directives like `@click`, attribute binding, composability, caching, custom directives, and more.
 - Singleton Store: When you have multiple islands, you can use a singleton store to share state between them, and it acts as a single source of truth for your application state, allowing for time-travel debugging with its Redux DevTools integration.
 - Middleware: You can use middleware to add functionality like logging.